Hackinator07/thebirdiebriefing.github.io/src/data/articles/portland-classic-round-3-2025.md

 She stumbled early.
 A single bogey at 2.
 That was followed by playing five holes in five under.
 A 5 wood to 3 feet for eagle on 5, a trio of birdies coming fast.
 Her pièce de résistance: a 152 yard approach to a foot on the 18th closing her round at 64 and leaving her a steady 18 under 198.

-Iwai kept it simple when asked later: "Rely on Good tempo.
+Iwai kept it simple when asked later: "Rely on good tempo.
 No change (in approach).
 Aggressive.
 Aim to the pin."
 She capped it with a smirk and a cheeky "Pew pew," sharp and focused.
 Marie and I spun and laughed.

 Hot on her trail?
 Grace Kim.
 Her 17th hole provided the most important and dramatic incident after her tee shot landed in a nasty lie in the left rough by a sprinkler box.
 Relief?
 Denied.
 The crowd held its breath as she studied the shot, gripped her 7-iron, and ripped it anyway.